What constitutes workplace hazards?

 - Employee protection.
 Getting sick or injured often equates to lost productivity and wages.
 That, and potential medical bills, are truly bad combinations.
 Having worker compensation coverage will significantly reduce the burden for the employee and their family.
 It can either give them the chance to recover and return to their job or compensate their family in case of death.

 - Employer protection.
 Without the Workers Compensation Insurance, employers may get sued by the injured employee or his grieving family in case of death.
-This could result in financial loss or even bankruptcy and possible criminal liability for you as the business owner.
+Also, this could result in financial loss or even bankruptcy and possible criminal liability for you as the business owner.
 By investing in this coverage, business owners like you will have fewer legal problems to think of since it is one of its most important benefits for employers.

 It’s better safe than sorry.
 As most state mandates for Workers Compensation coverage for the general public to protect not just the employees but also the health of the businesses.
 Aside from this, it is equally important that those manning the business — meaning you as the employer and your employees are also equipped to ensure workplace safety and prevent possible injuries.